dod-advana/gamechanger-web/README.md

 - **Side note** - If you have access to GAMECHANGER's DI2E Confluence space, you can grab our pre-canned versions of the above files from [here](https://confluence.di2e.net/display/UOT/GC+-+Development+Resources)
 - At the top level run **docker-compose build** to build the images
 - At the top level run **docker-compose up** to start the containers
+- Your frontend will be available at http://localhost:3000
+- To access the frontend, you should set up the modheader extension for chrome and set your request headers to include the key **x-env-ssl_client_certificate** with a value of CN=007

 ## How to Setup Local Single Node K8s Env for Development/Testing